 - 1. Align the square pegs on the front end of the rail with the square holes on the front of the rack (C).
 Push the rail into the rack until the quick release bracket snaps into place, securing the rail to the rack.
 Keep the rail horizontal. - 2.
 Adjust the rail to reach just past the full depth of your rack. - 3.
-Align the square pegs on the rear end of the rail to the holes on the rack (D) and push the rail into the rack until the quick release bracket snaps into place, securing the rail to the rack. - 4.
-Repeat the procedure for the other outer rail assembly.
+Align the square pegs on the rear end of the rail to the holes on the rack (D) and push the rail into the rack until the quick release bracket snaps into place, securing the rail to the rack.

-Figure 2-4.
+Figure 2-2.
 Installing the Outer Rails to the Rack

-Note: Figure is for illustrative purposes only.
-Always install servers to the bottom of a rack first.
+Note: The figure above is for illustrative purposes only.
+Always install servers at the bottom of the rack first.